Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 Here is the climate you can expect in Placencia:

-Diagram showing the average monthly temperatures in Placencia, Belize
+Average monthly temperatures in Placencia in Belize

 Since this trip involves Tikal (Guatemala), here is the climate you can expect in Tikal:

-Diagram showing the average monthly temperatures in Tikal, Guatemala
+Average monthly temperatures in Tikal in Guatemala

 Two Week Itinerary for Belize